riccrdo5/EMSoftware/README.md

 # Essential Machine
 Essential Machine is an attempt at solving the problem of reducing contact in School places by manufacturing vending machines (referred to as Essential Machine) that dispense masks, gloves, sanitizers in a safer, more convenient manner compared to physical stores.
-The Essential Machine is more advanced & safer than the typical vending machine allowing NFC payments & gesture-based product selections.
+The Essential Machine is more advanced & safer than the typical vending machine allowing mobile payments.

 ### Connecting to Raspberry Pi Zero